Concourse¶

 pipeline and keep it up-to-date.

-from Vault.
+from the secret store.
 But if you're using an external params.yaml

 or secrets.yaml